-Secondary Schools: Personal communication devices and/or accessories for personal communication devices may not be seen, heard, or accessed during the school day without administrative approval.
+Secondary Schools: Personal communication devices and/or accessories for personal communication devices must be stored in the appropriate location designated by the school during the school day and may not be accessed without administrative approval.

 Continued violation of the NWLSD Personal Communication Device Usage Guidelines will result in progressive disciplinary action up to and including school removal and may also result in individualized personal communication device plans which restrict access to devices during the school day.